 - Direct Loans: These Title IV funds come from the federal government.
 These can be subsidized or unsubsidized.
 See the definitions of subsidized and unsubsidized below.

-- PLUS Loans: PLUS loans are for parents of dependent students who are enrolled at least half-time.
-They are available to parents of both graduate and undergraduate students.
+- PLUS Loans: PLUS loans are for parents of dependent, undergraduate students who are enrolled at least half-time.
+They are also available to graduate/professional students.

-- Subsidized: Subsidized loans are need-based loans, and the government covers the interest while you’re enrolled half-time or more.
-Your interest is also covered during your six-month grace period or throughout authorized deferments.
+- Subsidized: Subsidized loans are need-based loans, which do not accrue interest while you’re enrolled half-time or more.
+Also, interest does not accrue during your six-month grace period or throughout authorized deferments.

-- Unsubsidized: Unsubsidized loans are not need-based loans, and you’re responsible for the interest throughout the lifetime of the loan.
+- Unsubsidized: Unsubsidized loans are not need-based loans, and interest accrues throughout the lifetime of the loan.

 Federal grants, unlike student loans, do not have to be repaid.
-There are two types of grants that fall under Title IV funding:
+The following types of grants fall under Title IV funding:

 - Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is for undergraduate students who demonstrate exceptional financial need.
 Pell Grant recipients are given priority.

 Federal work-study jobs are available to students who demonstrate financial need.
-They can be full- or part-time and are available to graduate and undergraduate students.
+Work-study positions are available to graduate and undergraduate students.